SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide settled in and put her own tailgate down.
 She levitated each piece out one at a time, placing it at the bottom of the pile.
 As she unloaded, she paused occasionally to look around.
 There was so much stuff in the pile it was almost overwhelming.
 It had everything she had been bringing with her today, and a lot more.

-From metal railings, to full on catwalks, massive appliances, to tiny cogs and nails.
+From metal railings, to full on catwalks; massive appliances, to tiny cogs and nails.
 This place had just about everything.
 Some of it even looked in good condition.
 She tried to not look too much or else she might have wanted to take some of it home.
 That was against the rules, and she didn't fancy the idea of getting banned.

 The earth pony beside her finished unloading and left with their wagon.
-Oxide watched and a team of unicorns trotted into the empty spot and used their horns to push the metal they had left into the pile, clearing space for the next pony to unload.
+Oxide watched as a team of unicorns trotted into the empty spot and used their horns to push the metal they had left into the pile, clearing space for the next pony to unload.

 Eventually they cleared the spot on her other side as well.
 She finished unloading soon after and put her tailgate up before hooking back to her wagon and heading for the outbound scale.
 She made it the front and waited in line behind the same pegasus that was beside her.